Wheezing is a high-pitched whistling sound during breathing. It occurs when air moves through narrowed breathing tubes in the lungs.

 Sitting in an area where there is moist, heated air may help relieve some symptoms.
 This can be done by running a hot shower or using a vaporizer.

-Call your health care provider if wheezing:
+Contact your health care provider if wheezing:

 If wheezing is severe or occurs with severe shortness of breath, you should go directly to the nearest emergency department.

-The provider will perform a physical exam and ask about your medical history and symptoms.
+Your provider will perform a physical exam and ask about your medical history and symptoms.
 Questions about your wheezing may include when it started, how long it has lasted, when it is worse, and what might have caused it.

 Tests that may be done include: